Freight Shipping from Charlotte to Fort Worth

 How much does it cost to ship freight from Charlotte to Fort Worth?

-Full truckload (FTL) rates from Charlotte, NC to Fort Worth, TX currently range from $2,679-$3,302 for a standard dry van load over the 1,246-mile route.
+Full truckload (FTL) rates from Charlotte, NC to Fort Worth, TX currently range $2,679-$3,302 (roughly $2.15-$2.65 per mile over 1,246 miles).
 LTL shipments typically cost $885-$1,459 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charlotte to Fort Worth?